karenmartirosyan1/dockerfile/README.md

  # Description
  ## Problem
- Instead of manually executing a ``docker build`` command in the Dind Server Pod we need to have a dynamically provisioned pod which will connect to the Dind Server Pod and execute ``docker build`` command.
+ The problem was that we had a static running Jenkins agent which served both as Dind Server and Dind Client.
+So we always had running Dind Client even if we didn't need it.
+The Jenkins agent exposed port 22.
+Jenkins job connected to the Jenkins agent via SSH and ran Docker commands.
  ## Solution
- This solution introduces a Dind Client Pod defined the Jenkinsfile as a Jenkins agent which connects to the Dind Server and executes a command.
+ This solution introduces separate, dynamically provisioned Jenkins agent.
+It is a Dind Client Pod defined in the Jenkinsfile.
+Dind Server is always in the running state, while Dind Client Pod is creating by the Jenkins job only when it is needed, executes a Docker command and then Jenkins job terminates it.
+Dind Client Pod connects with Dind Server Pod via dind-server-servicename:port credentials defined in the DOCKER_HOST variable.
  # Components
  * ##  Dind Server
     For this case Dind Server must listen on port ``2375``.
 Here are K8S Dind Server Pod, PV, PVC and Service examples defined in ``yaml``.